Monday 21 – Thursday 24 August 2017

 August Grinds: Leaving Certificate 2018

-For over 40 years, The Institute of Education’s August Grinds have been preparing students for their final year and helping them to improve their exam grades.
-These classes, taught by our experienced and expert teachers, are designed for students sitting the Leaving Cert 2018.
+For almost 50 years, The Institute of Education’s August Grinds have been preparing students for their final year and helping them to improve their exam grades.
+These classes, taught by our experienced and expert teachers, are designed for students sitting the Leaving Cert the following June.